CentaurusInfra/mizar/docs/design/dft.md

 **East/West Traffic:** Figure
 [16] shows an example of traffic between two VMs; 10.0.0.2 and 10.0.0.3 in the same virtual network (i.e. share the same VNI in the encapsulated packets).
-The following enumerates the packet se- quence:
+The following enumerates the packet sequence:

 1. 10.0.0.2 sends a packet 10.0.0.3 via it's bouncer.
 The bouncer is a Scaled Endpoint itself, thus the host selects one of